Discover the best payment methods for contractors. Should you pay them via cash or check? And what do you do if you don’t have a W-9?

 One confusing thing that I have learned is if you pay an independent contractor through various methods, including both cash and credit card, then you only have to file a 1099-Misc form if the total cash payments are over $600.
 And you only need to report the amount of the cash payments.
 This is because the credit card companies and third-party networks like PayPal are required to report those payments from their side on a 1099-K.

 What can you do if you just learned about these requirements and have paid $600 or more to independent contractors?

 - Confirm if you need to file the Form 1099-Misc.

 - If there is limited time to mail and receive a W-9 form, request and complete all the required forms electronically at 1099online.

 - In the future, re-consider working only with independent contractors who invoice and allow credit card payments.

-Again, make sure you do all of this before January 31st, or you could be fined up to $530 per return that you should have filed in the case of intentional disregard.
+Again, make sure you do all of this before January 31st.
+Otherwise, you could be fined for intentional disregard for up to $530 per return.

 Have you ever had a contractor refuse to complete a W-9 form?
 If so, how did you handle it?
 If you didn’t know about these requirements until now, do you have a CPA that you are currently working with?